mavedirra-01/core-helper/README.md

 You can then replace the FIXME with the manual script used to verify the finding or leave it as a FIXME and the script will skip that finding.

 ## Coming soon
-- keywords to seperate new plugin imports (-q) and automate to process so no manual changing of "FIXME" required
+- keywords to seperate new plugin imports (-q) and automate the process so no manual changing of "FIXME" is required
+- fix the "deploy" mode issue

 ## Known issues
 - "deploy" mode will fail once reauthentication with nessus is required but the "monitor" mode works perfectly fine.